What are the Symptoms of Fibroids?

 Learn About the Common Symptoms of Uterine Fibroids

-Symptoms uterine fibroids can depend on the location, size and number of fibroids present.
-If you are experiencing excessive menstrual bleeding, pelvic pain & pressure or urinary incontinence, consult with your gynecologist to determine if uterine fibroids are the cause.
+Symptoms of uterine fibroids can depend on the location, size, and number of fibroids present.
+If you are experiencing excessive menstrual bleeding, pelvic pain & pressure, or urinary incontinence, consult with your gynecologist to determine if uterine fibroids are the cause.

 There are several different types of symptoms that women can experience if they have fibroid tumors.

 Excessive menstrual bleeding is one of the most common symptoms of uterine fibroid tumors.
 It is the most prevalent symptom for two out of the four types of uterine fibroid tumors: intramural and submucosal.
 When experiencing the uterine fibroid symptoms like heavy menstrual bleeding or abnormal uterine bleeding, there are other components that directly result from it.

 Passing clots is very common with excessive menstrual bleeding as well as prolonged cycles of bleeding and longer monthly periods.
 It can also cause frequent soiling, something that can interfere with everyday activities and lifestyle.
 Abnormal uterine bleeding that is prolonged can have some serious side effects over time.
 Untreated, it can lead to fatigue and anemia, which is the result of low red blood cell count.
 These factors can eventually lead to the need for blood transfusions.

 As the fibroids grow they can put additional pressure on the surrounding organs, which can be extremely painful.
 The growth of the fibroids can cause consistent lower abdominal pain, as well as swelling which is sometimes mistaken as weight gain or pregnancy.
 If you are experiencing pelvic pain and pressure or any other type of uterine fibroid symptoms, a full gynecological exam should be done immediately to determine the cause.